useR-2018/website/content/presenter.md

 title = "Information for presenters"
 +++

+Projectors in the rooms are 16:9, and have HDMI or VGA connections.
+You may need to have your own adapter if you want to use VGA with a Mac.
+Power will be available, but an Australian plug or converter is needed.
+It is a good idea to test out your slides during one of the breaks in the room that you will be speaking in.
+Rooms will have wifi, but don't expect extremely high bandwidth.

 ## Presentations

 Presentations will be 20 minutes in length.
-Pleae include a couple of minutes for questions at the end.
+Please include a couple of minutes for questions at the end.
 You should bring your own laptop to connect up with the screen, or your talk on a USB, to load it on someone else's laptop.
 There will be wifi, if you need to connect to the web.

 ## Lightning talks